 But this is not all.
-In the sea-board towns, where the free colored population of the United States, for the most part, now exists, these persons are generally engaged as domestics, servants, and day laborers in various The removal of this useful portion of their popunecessary menial duties. lation from the Atlantic towns, would necessarily create a vacuum there.
+In the sea-board towns, where the free coloured population of the United States, for the most part, now exists, these persons are generally engaged as domestics, servants, and day labourers in various necessary menial duties.
+The removal of this useful portion of their population from the Atlantic towns, would necessarily create a vacuum there.
 This vacuum, by enhancing the rate of wages of such persons, in the places where it existed, would certainly tempt others to resort thither.
-The free colored people from the country contiguous and adjacent to these towns, would probably first rush in to supply the void, so creating a new vacuum in the places from whence they went.
-This new void would inevitably be supplied by fugitive slaves escaping from their owners in the slaveholding States.
-The system would, therefore, be productive, at first, cf much temporary inconvenience, and of some loss to the inhabitants of the sea-board towns, and must occasion, ultimately, real and permanent injury to the slave property in all the slave-holding States.
+The free coloured people from the country contiguous and adjacent to these towns, would probably first rush in to supply the void, so creating a new vacuum in the places from whence they went.
+This new yord would inevitably be supplied by fugitive slaves escaping from their owners in the slave-holding States.
+The system would, therefore, be productive, at first, of much temporary inconvenience, and of some loss to the inhabitants of the sea-board towns, and must occasion, ultimately, real and permanent injury to the slave property in all the slave-holding States.

-This committee, believing themselves to be correct in all the views which they have taken of this subject, do not therefore find it necessary to examine particularly the character and objects of the American Colonization Society, to which it is asked that the aid and protection of this Government should be extended.
-Of the generous feelings and philanthropic purposes of the members of this society, the committee do not entertain the slightest But they cannot refrain from stating, that, in a Government like doubt. this, the establishment of a self-created society at the seat of this Government, which society numbers in the list of its members, many of the most distinguished officers and agents of the Government itself, and which extends its influence throughout the Union, by means of affiliated associations formed in the different States, is an exhibition, which, under any circumstances, would merit attention.
-Should the objects and plans of that society be in any way connected with the action of this Government, either to invite, to stimulate, to restrain, or to prevent, the exercise of any of its acknowledged or supposed powers, such an institution, in despite of the purity and intelligence of its members, must be looked at with suspicion and dis-But when such a society professes to draw distinctions, for any purtrust. pose, between the different classes of our population; to establish colonies; to erect governments; nay, to found new empires, independent of the United States, the example of such an association cannot be productive of any benefit.
-Much better would it be for the peace and good order of society, if the Government, instead of lending its aid, and extending its protection to such an institution, should take the whole subject at once into its own hands, and regulate it in the customary mode, by agents directly responsible to the people and to the States.
-This, however, as the committee believe, the United States cannot and ought not to do; and as they cannot assist, they ought not to countenance the plans of such an institution, but should leave it to be dealt with by the several State sovereignties, as to their wisdom may seem best.
+This Committee, believing themselves to be correct in all the views which they have taken of this subject, do not therefore find it necessary to examine particularly the character and objects of the American Colonization Society, to which it is asked that the aid and protection of this government should be extended.
+Of the generous feelings and philanthropic purposes of the members of this Society, the Committee do not entertain the slightest doubt.
+But they cannot refrain from stating, that, in a government like this, the establishment of a selfcreated society at the seat of this government, which society numbers in the list of its members, many of the most distinguished officers and agents of the government itself, and which extends its influence throughout the Union, by means of alliliated associations formed in the different States, is an exhibition, which, under any circumstances, would merit attention.
+Should the objects and plans of that society be in any way connected with the action of this government, either to invite, to stimulate, to restrain, or to prevent, the exercise of any of its acknowledged or supposed powers, such an institution, in despite of the purity and intelligence of its members, must be looked at with suspicion and distrust.
+But when such a society professes to draw distinctions, for any purpose, between the different classes of our population: to establish colonies: to creet governments; nav, to found new empires, independent of the United States, the example of such an association cannot be productive of any benefit.
+Much better would it he for the peace and good order of society, if the government, instead of lending its aid, and extending its protection to such an institution, should take the whole subject at once into its own hands, and regulate it in the customary mode, by agents directly responsible to the people and to the States.
+This, however, as the Committee believe, the United States cannot and ought not to do; and as they cannot assist, they ought not to countenance the plans of such an institution, but should leave it to be dealt with by the several State sovereigntics, as to their wisdom may seem best.

-The committee, therefore, pray to be discharged from the further consideration of all the petitions, memorials, and resolutions upon this subject. which to them have been referred.
+The Committee, therefore, pray to be discharged from the further consideration of all the petitions, memorials, and resolutions upon this subject, which to them have been referred.